 If the idea was to set off science (still in the illegitimate usage of the term that the original employed) against a human motivational force, the graphic could have said that the human drive for discovery and adventure accomplished an amazing sky dive while science was shooting a girl.
 It’s obviously wrong isn’t it?
 But it’s not more wrong than the graphic.

 Perhaps one difference between the original and my inversion of it is that it’s setting the pursuit of knowledge against the enforcement (with a gun) of ignorance.
 I’ll come to that, but I have to cover some other things on the way there.

 The second important way in which the graphic erred was in its undiscriminating use of the term “religion.”
 It treated all religion as one thing, which is breathtakingly silly.
 Not all religions believe in shooting girls for wanting to go to school.
 How obvious is that!?
 Islam is inherently misogynistic, whereas Christianity remains history’s greatest motivational force for improving the condition of women, including educationally.

-That’s a too-little-known reality of history, and in Coyne’s case it’s knowledge he would prefer not be advanced.
-And that, by the way, sets up my answer to those who would say that the drive for discovery is a purer force than “religion.”
+That’s a too-little-known reality of history, and in Coyne’s case it’s knowledge he would prefer not be advanced—which sets up my answer to those who would say the drive for discovery is a purer force than “religion.”
 It’s only as pure as the person.
-Coyne’s drive for discovery stops cold at the point of learning anything positive about Christianity or any religion.
+Coyne’s drive for discovery stops cold just prior to the point of learning anything positive about Christianity or any religion.
 On such things he prefers to play a schoolyard-ish taunting game.